Five accused plead not guilty to Delhi gang rape, murder

-NEW DELHI Five men pleaded not guilty on Saturday to charges they raped and murdered a trainee physiotherapist in New Delhi, in a case that led to a shake-up of laws against sexual crimes after protests about a rising number of attacks on women.
+NEW DELHI Feb 2 Five men pleaded not guilty on Saturday to charges they gang raped and murdered an Indian trainee physiotherapist, in a case that led to a shake-up of laws against sexual crimes after protests about a rising number of attacks on women.

-Police say the gang lured the 23-year-old woman onto a bus, where they repeatedly raped and assaulted her with a metal bar before throwing her bleeding onto a highway.
-She died of internal injuries two weeks after the December 16 attack.

 A Reuters witness saw the men file into the court room with their faces covered, where lawyers in the case said they were read thirteen charges including murder, which carries a maximum penalty of death.
 They left after 15 minutes.